ElektraInitiative/libelektra/doc/DESIGN.md

 3. to make the API easy to use for programmers reading and writing configuration.

-The idea is, that the KDB API does not only have one implementation.
+The C-API is suitable to be reimplemented, also in non-C-languages, like Rust.
-Elektra provides a full blown architecture to support modern Systems.
+Elektra provides a full blown architecture to support configuring systems, and the C-API is the core of this endeavour.
-This document describes the `KDB` API.

 ## Data Structures

-The `Key`, `KeySet` and `KDB` data structures are defined in `kdbprivate.h` to remain ABI compatible even if one of them is changed.
+The `Key`, `KeySet` and `KDB` data structures are defined in `kdbprivate.h` to allow ABI compatibility.
 This means, it is not possible to put one of Elektra’s data structures on the stack.
 You must use the memory management facilities mentioned in the next section.